microsoft/pai/pai-management/doc/how-to-write-pai-configuration.md

 ### ```Setup k8s-ha with a reliable load-balance service```

-If your cluster has a reliable laod-balance server (e.g. in a cloud environment such as Azure), you could set up a load-balancer and set the field ```load-balance-ip``` in the kubernetes-configuration.yaml to the load-balancer.
+If your cluster has a reliable load-balance server (e.g. in a cloud environment such as Azure), you could set up a load-balancer and set the field ```load-balance-ip``` in the kubernetes-configuration.yaml to the load-balancer.

 - Set the field ```load-balance-ip`` to the ip-address of your load-balancer.